Saeron/trydjango/README.md

 - <code>blank=True</code> means that it's required on frontend.
 - <code>null="False"</code> means that can't be null on database.
 - Views are receiving as a first parameter request, and we can see the request including the user by print it <code>print(request.user)</code>
+- Create templates better inside the apps folders.
+- If you want to create a object whit a dictionary, you can use <code>**dictionary</code> to convert it in parameters.

 # Parts